Chris Ward ParadigmLast changed 1/8 9:56P EST

 Love these too.
 Many rounds I’ve judged have come down to whether case outweighs the cp.
 The more topic specific, the better.
 This doesn’t mean I won’t object to a generic cp as long as you tell me why it’s a good test of competitiveness to the aff and prove to me why the cp and the perm are mutually exclusive.

-If I’m being honest here, I wasn’t a big K debater.
+If I’m being honest here, I wasn’t a big K debater, however I did tend to run them the more I debated.
 THIS DOES NOT MEAN I DON’T WANT YOU TO RUN THEM IN FRONT OF ME!
 Many of the best rounds I’ve debated/judged in have had excellent and nuanced K debating so if that’s your jam, then go for it.
 I consider myself fairly competent in some of the literature out there however, this is not a free pass to use a bunch of big words in hopes of winning my ballot.
 (Spoiler: this decreases your chance of getting my ballot)

 Like everyone else, do not assume I know who the author is or what their philosophy entails because I’m telling you right now, I don’t.
 I am not a philosophy student and I don’t have the time to read and comprehend every author so please put in the work in explaining it.